Travel Inspiration

 3. Summer in the French Alps

-If you’re looking for a pastoral paradise in France in the summer, head up to the French Alps.
+If you’re looking for a pastoral paradise in France in summer, head up to the French Alps.
 This unique mountain range is home to magnificent landscapes, pristine lakes, and beautiful hikes.

-Nature lovers will be delighted in the French Alps: the national parks of Vanoise, Ecrins, and Mercantour are amazing.
+Nature lovers will be delighted in the French Alps: the national parks of Vanoise, Ecrins, and Mercantour are amazing!

-Sports enthusiasts will be spoilt for the choice during their French Alps summer holidays: mountaineering in the Massif de Mont-Blanc, paragliding above Lake Annecy, rafting & kayaking in the upper Ubaye Valley, and an endless list of beautiful hikes.
+Sports enthusiasts will be spoilt for choice during their French Alps summer holidays: mountaineering in the Massif de Mont-Blanc, paragliding above Lake Annecy, rafting & kayaking in the upper Ubaye Valley, and an endless list of beautiful hikes.

 4. Gulf of Morbihan, Brittany